Cocaine Detox: Everything you Need to Know

 Can Cocaine Detox Have A Psychological Effect On Individuals?

-It is during your detox that you will attend regular one to one counselling with one of our experienced therapists who will discuss how you are getting on with the detox and if it’s having any effects psychologically.
+It is during your detox that you will attend regular one-to-one counselling with one of our experienced therapists, who will discuss how you are getting on with the detox and if it’s having any psychological effects.

-We believe that by regularly discussing how the process is going why it is important to individuals recovery we can help increase the individual’s mental durability in effectively managing the ‘addictive mind’.
+We believe that by regularly discussing how the process is going and why it is important to individual recovery, we can help increase the individual’s mental durability in effectively managing the ‘addictive mind’.

 Why Is Medical Supervision Important During Cocaine Detox?